nickpoulos/ez-rider/README.md

 </p>

 <p>EzRider is a php-cli command (packaged as a PHAR) that provides an easy way to generate Docker Compose Override files for your applications.</p>
 Many times your application may require secrets or other sensitive information, perhaps even randomly generated data.
-By including certain annotations in your Docker Compose files + an ezrider.json config file, Ez Rider will fetch/generate this data, and write the proper override file automatically.
+By including certain annotations in your Docker Compose files, and committing an `ezrider.json` config file, Ez-Rider will fetch/generate this data, and write the proper override file automatically.

 <p>You can think of this as akin to Vault annotations in K8s, which was an inspiration for this package and its annotation syntax.</p>